efantinatti/team_project-13/README-Project-2.md

 * Ensure data types are appropriate.
 * Encode categorical variables if necessary.

-  For this task we will use the `sqllite3` library to load the data from a SQLite3 database and `pandas` to ETL.
+  For this task, we will use the `sqllite3` library to load data from an SQLite3 database and `pandas` to perform ETL.

   ```python
   import sqlite3